MsNose/portfolio/content/portfolio/2023-06-04-market-research/index.md

 - RStudio
 designs:
 - E-ticketing
-thumbnail: /2023-06-04-market-research/cover2.jpg
+thumbnail: /2023-06-04-market-research/7.png
 projectUrl: ~

 ---

+## The situation

 During my last Master's semester I did an internship at a Flemish history and archaeology museum.
 The museum wanted to change their ticketing system, and it was my task to advice them on their choice.

+## The task

 My project consisted of 5 steps:

 1. Getting to know the museum and their ticketing software.